Inclement Weather & Incidents

 Meteorological Service Team

-Staying in touch with the local meteorological department helps get accurate hourly to daily forecasts.
+Staying in touch with meteorological departments and using their insights in your inclement weather risk assessment helps businesses plan safer work schedules.
 A service team must be assigned to keep in touch with the departments for detailed information, especially about the early morning and late night weather forecasts.

 Use of Automation and Technology